(GLYE me pye ride)

 Conversion from therapy with long half-life agents: Observe patient carefully for 1-2 weeks when converting from a longer half-life agent (eg, chlorpropamide) to glimepiride due to overlapping hypoglycemic effects.

-Elderly: Initial: 1 mg once daily; dose titration and maintenance dosing should be conservative to avoid hypoglycemia
+Type 2 diabetes: Oral: Initial: 1 mg once daily; dose titration and maintenance dosing should be conservative to avoid hypoglycemia.

 U.S. labeling: Initial: 1 mg once daily; titrate carefully based on fasting blood glucose levels